kurtosis-tech/kurtosis/docs/docs/cli-reference/service-add.md

 ```

 where `$THE_ENCLAVE_IDENTIFIER` and the `$THE_SERVICE_IDENTIFIER` are [resource identifiers](../concepts-reference/resource-identifier.md) for the enclave and service, respectively.
+Note, the service identifier needs to be formatted according to RFC 1123.
+Specifically, 1-63 lowercase alphanumeric characters with dashes and cannot start or end with dashes.

 Much like `docker run`, this command has multiple options available to customize the service that's started: